OpenDSA/OpenDSA/README.txt

 BinaryTreeChapter.pptx: Quick-and-dirty diagram of the prereq relationships for the Binary Tree chapter.

+khan-site.html: Our version of the "skin" template for KA-style exercises

 To check this repository out:
   git clone git://github.com/cashaffer/OpenDSA.git OpenDSA